-Following local routine medical practice, laboratory parameters will be documented, e.g. sodium, potassium, chloride, calcium, phosphate, magnesium, ASAT, ALAT, LDH, GGT, creatinine, urea, bilirubin, albumin, ALP, PSA, protein, hematocrit, hemoglobin, platelet counts, red and white blood cell counts and differential white blood cell.
+Following local routine medical practice, laboratory parameters will be documented, e.g. sodium, potassium, chloride, calcium, phosphate, magnesium, aspartate transaminase (ASAT,) alanine transaminase (ALAT), lactate dehydrogenase (LDH), gamma-glutamyltranspeptidase (GGT), creatinine, urea, bilirubin, albumin, ALP, PSA, protein, hematocrit, hemoglobin, platelet counts, red and white blood cell counts, and differential white blood cell count.
 Laboratory abnormalities considered to be clinically significant and drug-related should be also documented on the AE page.

-Hematologic evaluation of patients should be performed at baseline and prior to every dose of Radium-223 based on the approved local product information: before the first administration of Radium-223, the absolute neutrophil count (ANC) should be $\geq 1.5 \times 109/L$, the platelets count $\geq 100 \times 109/L$ and hemoglobin $\geq 10 \text{ g/dL}$.
-Before subsequent administrations of Radium-223, the ANC should be $\geq 1 \times 109/L$ and the platelet count $\geq 50 \times 109/L$.
+Hematologic evaluation of patients should be performed at baseline and prior to every dose of Radium-223 based on the approved local product information: before the first administration of Radium-223, the absolute neutrophil count (ANC) should be $\geq 1.5 \times 109/L$ , the platelet count $\geq 100 \times 109/L$ , and hemoglobin $\geq 10 \text{ g/dL}$ .
+Before subsequent administrations of Radium-223, the ANC should be $\geq 1 \times 109/L$ and the platelet count $\geq 50 \times 109/L$ .

-For patients with a platelet count or WBC less than the lower limit of normal at 6 months post last dose of Radium- 223 are being followed until resolution at a frequency based on local clinical practice.
+For patients with a platelet count or WBC less than the lower limit of normal at 6 months post last dose of Radium- 223 are to be followed until resolution at a frequency based on local clinical practice.